JordanSpencerWu/jordan-wu-deprecated-2/src/books/2016/clean-code.md

   }
 ```

-> Procedual code (code using data structure) makes it easy to add new functions without changing the existing data structure.
+> Procedual code makes it easy to add new functions without changing the existing data structure.
 OO code, on the other hand, makes it easy to add new classes without changing existing functions.

 In other words: